Do you remember the 7 Dwarfs names?

 Walt went through many iterations of the 7 dwarfs names before finally settling on the ones we know and love today.

-Snow White and the Seven Dwarfs is a classic fairytale about a princess and her stepmother that wants to get rid of her (really, why are stepmothers given such a bad rap with Disney?
+Snow White and the Seven Dwarfs is a Brothers Grimm classic fairytale about a princess and her evil queen stepmother who wants to get rid of her (really, why are stepmothers given such a bad rap with Disney?
 I’m a stepmother, too!).

-Snow White finds a cute cottage that she falls asleep in only to be awoken by seven dwarfs!
-The dwarfs offer to let her live with them, but she is unfortunately poisoned from an apple by the Evil Witch (her stepmother).
+Snow White finds a cute cottage in the woods that she falls asleep in only to be awoken by seven dwarfs!
+The dwarfs offer to let her live with them, but she unfortunately eats a poisoned apple given to her by the Evil Witch (her stepmother).

-Okay, let’s find out more about who those Seven Dwarfs are!
+Okay, let’s find out more about who those beloved characters, the Seven Dwarfs, are!

 Long known to be the leader of the dwarfs, Doc is the father figure.